sourcegraph/sourcegraph-public-snapshot/doc/extensions/authoring/context_key_expressions.md

 ## Limitations

-The expression syntax is simple and isn't intended to be a full expression language, so there are some limitations
+The expression syntax is simple and isn't intended to be a full programming language, so there are some limitations.

-- **Lack of operator precedence.** Because of the simplicity of the parser, operator do not have any precedence and are simply evaluated left-to-right.
+- **Lack of operator precedence.** Because of the simplicity of the parser, operators do not have any precedence and are simply evaluated left-to-right.
   Use parentheses to specify precedence.
 - **Lack of a ternary operator.** Instead of a ternary operator, you can use combinations of `&&` and `||` operators to achieve a similar result.